naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 ### Notes:

 * This project skews more heavily towards breadth than depth, but I have seen projects that are more depth oriented as well (not requiring skills in web development or deployment).
-Stay tuned, because I wil drop the link to the github repo with more samples.

 ### How to grade this kind of programming project